Data enrichment part VI: alternatives to paid services

 - If area code = 510, then the metro area can be inferred as San Francisco Bay Area

 This type of inference and filling in the blanks can be done with a combination of automation technology and open data.
 Automation technology can be as simple as Excel’s VLOOKUP formula, or something more advanced like Openprise RevOps Automation solution.
 For open data, check out the Marketing Open Data Project at https://marketingopendata.org.
 It is a great source for the various list you will need, such as city, state, county, country, area code, postal code, stock ticker symbols, domain suffix, free and disposable email provider, urban and metro area.

 2. Leverage Freemium Services

-There are plenty of free resources on the web that can be leveraged to improve your data quality.
+There are plenty of free lead data enrichment services and resources on the web that can be leveraged to improve your data quality.
 Google Maps is a great example.
 We probably all have used Google Maps and know how powerful the service is.
 It can:

 - Provide geolocation data given an address